 Guests Pete Christlieb, Jack Sheldon and Carol Jolin each make a major impact.
 Their charming lyricism and creative spirits ride high.
 Kubis's arrangements, while adhering to the mainstream for their substance, contain welcome surprises.
 Rich Bullock takes the melody of "Jingle Bells" as his solo featureon bass trombone.
 Christlieb and Kubis wage a tough tenor battle through a hip, up-tempo "We Three Kings."
 Mike Higgins weaves a pleasant acoustic guitar melody on a fast-paced arrangement of "Deck the Halls."
 Elsewhere, high-note trumpeters Wayne Bergeron and George Graham put goose bumps on your arms and the back of your neck.
 Carol Jolin joins the band for two lovely arrangements.
 Her scat chorus with saxophone section unison on "Winter Wonderland" swings with a Basie heart of gold.
 The program also features a trombone choir, a remarkable solo from trombonist Andy Martin, and several lovely open trumpet features from Andy's brother, Stan.

 Jack Sheldon, a personal favorite, appears with his fluid horn and his unforgettable sense of humor.
 His trumpet work sounds as fresh as it ever has, and his hip vocal comedy remains filled with enchantment.
 Kubis organizes his big band programs with care.
 This is one that Santa will enjoy all year 'round.

-Joy to the World; A Jazz Musician?s Christmas; Away In a Manger; O Holy
+Joy to the World; A Jazz Musician?s Christmas; Away in a Manger; O Holy

-Night; Let It Snow; God Rest Ye Merry Gentlemen; Hark the Herald Angels
+Night; Let It Snow; God Rest Ye Merry Trombones; Hark the Herald Angels

 Sing; Oh Christmas Tree; It Came Upon a Midnight Clear; Deck the Halls;